Frequently Asked Questions

 Yes, student services are available to anyone participating in the BAP program on both campuses, although there are a few exceptions at Binghamton.

 BAP students cannot participate in Division 1 athletics, join Greek Life, hold a position in BU student government or hold officer positions in Student Association sponsored organizations at Binghamton.
-BAP students can participate in any club or intramural sports and can join student clubs at Binghamton, utilize Binghamton health services, the Career Development Center, etc.
+BAP students can participate in club* or intramural sports and can join student clubs at Binghamton, utilize Binghamton health services, the Career Development Center, etc.

-If you qualify, you can apply for work study positions at BCC.
+If you qualify, you can apply for work study positions at SUNY Broome.
 You can apply for non-work study student positions on either campus if there are positions available.
 At Binghamton, you would look for positions on the CDC e-recruiting website.
 A password to access the site can be obtained by contacting the Transfer Student Initiatives & Services office at Binghamton.

 Package pick up hours have been extended, so package pick up should not be a problem beginning Fall 2012.